mobxjs/mobx/docs/computeds.md

 ### `name`

-This string is used as a debug name in the [Spy event listeners](analyzing-reactivity.md#spy) and [MobX developer tools](https://github.com/mobxjs/mobx-devtools).
+This string is used as a debug name in error messages and third-party developer tooling such as [mobx-log](https://github.com/kubk/mobx-log).

 ### `equals`